LennartKeller/trf_training_tut/text/PyTorchLightning.md

 ## Data

-In contrast to the model class, we can design our version of the `LightningDataModule` to work with any Huggingface `Dataset` since we can apply all custom preparation steps directly to the `Dataset`.
+In contrast to the model class, we design our version of the `LightningDataModule` to work with any Huggingface `Dataset`.
+Most of the work is done by the `.prepare_data`-method, which implements the processing pipeline for the contained dataset Firstly, it applies all functions to prepare the data via the `.map`-method of the `Dataset` class.
+Afterward, the text data will be tokenized using the passed instance of the tokenizer.
+Lastly, it is ensured that the dataset's column containing the target is named `labels` to be compliant with standard `transformers` models.
+Additionally, we implement a method to use the map functionalities of the contained dataset directly.
+This method allows the manipulation of the data manually since the `.prepare_data`-method is automatically executed by the `Trainer`.
+The datasets wrapped in this class should already contain train-/ test- and validation-splits.
+To create batches of the data, we use the default collation function of the transformers library but allow passing a custom collation function.

 ```python
 class HuggingfaceDatasetWrapper(LightningDataModule):